Balford Farms

 Balford Farms is an American dairy company located in Burlington, New Jersey.
 It is the oldest privately-owned and operated independent distributor in the Lehigh Valley region.

-Along with their own brands, Balford Farms sells and distributes a wide range of products.

 History

 Balford Farms was founded in 1892 by a teenager named Frank B. Baldwin, using a horse and wagon to deliver milk to customers throughout Philadelphia, Pennsylvania after school.
-As his business grew, father Edgar A. Baldwin helped with the management of day-to-day operations and expanded the business into a profitable company called Baldwin Dairies.

-In 1965, Baldwin Dairies merged with Frankford Dairies of Philadelphia to become Baldwin-Frankford Dairies, Inc. George H. Baldwin, Sr. and John Baldwin, grandsons of Frank B. Baldwin, changed the name to Balford Farms in 1972.
+In 1965, the company, then called Baldwin Dairies, merged with Frankford Dairies of Philadelphia to become Baldwin-Frankford Dairies, Inc. George H. Baldwin, Sr. and John Baldwin, grandsons of Frank B. Baldwin, changed the name to Balford Farms in 1972.

-Expansion of Balford Farms continued in 1980 with the purchase of a 70,000 ft² (6,503 m²) warehouse in Bensalem, Pennsylvania.
+Expansion of Balford continued in 1980 with the purchase of a 70,000 ft2 (6,503 m2) warehouse in Bensalem, Pennsylvania.
 Over the next few years, the company acquired small independent dairy and food companies to become a major distributor in the Lehigh Valley.
 Balford Farms merged with another longtime business in Philadelphia, Quality Dairy Products (operating as Breuninger's Dairy) in 1996.

-Dairy Farmers of America sold their warehousing and distribution center in Harleysville, Pennsylvania to Balford Farms in 2012, formerly owned by Keller's Creamery, as part of a consolidation project.
+Dairy Farmers of America sold their warehousing and distribution center in Harleysville, Pennsylvania to Balford in 2012, formerly owned by Keller's Creamery, as part of a consolidation project.

 The company also acquired Rosenberger's Dairy of Hatfield, Pennsylvania.

-Executives

-Current corporate executives at Balford Farms: